imteshalkarim/imteshalkarim/README.md

 - 🛄 Living life independently on my own terms and cruising adventure laced journey

-- 📽 Star Wars, MCU, John WIck and everything in between
+- 📽 Star Wars, MCU, DC, John Wick and everything in between

+- 🎵 Linkin Park, Coldplay, and you get the taste

 - ❤️ PS